chili-epfl/FROG/README.md

 # FROG
-Fabricating and running orchestration graphs
+Fabricating and running orchestration graphs.
+To learn more about the design and architecture, visit our [wiki](https://github.com/chili-epfl/FROG/wiki).

 ## Set up